-This course is provided in collaboration with Carnegie Mellon University, Computer Science Academy.
-Computer Science and computational problem solving are fundamental skills for engaging the 21st-century marketplace of ideas and economies.
-We believe that all students should have the opportunity to learn these skills as they will use them in whatever career they are likely to enter.
-The course features Python programming is predicated on the notion that learning about programming (coding) and computer science should be fun and engaging.
-This requires interesting problems to solve, as computational problemsolving is the core of computer science.
-As students progress, the course alternates between graphics and non-graphics contexts to ensure students have a wide exposure to the richness of computational domains in which to solve problems.
+This course is proved in collaboration with Carnegie Mellon University, Computer Science Academy.
+Computer science and computational problem solving are fundamental skills for engaging the 21st century marketplace of ideas and economies.
+The course features Python programming (coding).
+This requires interesting problems to solve in a graphics and non-graphics context to ensure students have a wide exposure to the richness of computational domains in which to solve problems.